aprsworld/piNetConfig/README.md

 netconfig-write.php handles writing the JSON "config" block passed in out to a Debain style 'interface' file.

+## shExecute.php

+This is a small script that is used for changing system settings based on values passed to it.
+It is configured to interact with shell scripts to actually make the changes

+## host-name.php

+This is used to grab the host name and pass it back to net.html

 ## net.html

 net.html is an HTML and JavaScript Web Interface to use to get current configuration and settings and then to update them.

+Web interface currently consists of three tabs:

+  * Network Status Tab

+    This tab consists of all current network settings on the device.
+Each interface shows up in an accordion view and consists of (when applicable) interface settings, wifi settings, and inet settings.
+All of the values in this tab are updated every five seconds.

+  * Network Setup Tab

+    This tab consists of network settings that are able to be configured.
+When settings are changed, they are validated on the fly.
+Wifi scanning is also an option within the wireless interfaces.

+  * System Settings

+    This section consists of system options that can be enabled or disabled.

 ## JSON Format